ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Code Along: Create a nested route for Reviews.

-When we access a review we need to **ALWAYS** refer to the movie that that review belongs to.
+When we access a review using a URL we will **ALWAYS** refer to the movie that that review belongs to.

 For example when we want to see all a specific movie's reviews we will use the URL. `http://localhost:3000/movies/1/reviews`